DVA-4/P.VERB/README.md

 | **CV** | Two jacks provisioned, no firmware yet |

 Theres two options for the control panel:
 1. M5stack 8angle unit (stock part): simply works.
-You haveno hardware bypass though because it only has one toggle which is used for page switching on the UI.
+You have no hardware bypass though because it only has one toggle which is used for page switching on the UI.

 2. A custom control surface (I²C peripheral) based on the STM32F411CE "Black Pill" running firmware that emulates the M5Stack 8Angle unit register-for-register,